cindyyun0204/cindy_yun_fyp/README.md

 # LLMs as Implicit Feedback for Bayesian Optimization in Personalized Automated Driving

-This repository contains the emotion recognition system developed for the dissertation *From Faces to Feedback: LLM-Based Implicit Evaluation for Driving Style Optimisation in Automated Vehicles* (Yun, 2026, UCL).
+This repository contains the emotion recognition system developed for the dissertation *From Faces to Feedback: LLM-Based Implicit Evaluation for Driving Style Optimisation in Automated Vehicles*.

 The system investigates whether a multimodal Large Language Model can replace or supplement explicit questionnaire feedback in human-in-the-loop multi-objective Bayesian optimisation (HITL MOBO) for automated vehicle driving style personalisation.
 It captures facial landmarks and blendshapes via MediaPipe, transcribes speech via WhisperX, and processes both modalities through Gemma 4 (via Ollama) to output the same safety, naturalness, and progress ratings as the questionnaire.

-The pipeline is integrated into a Unity-based HITL MOBO driving simulator that uses the BOforUnity framework.
-A within-subjects user study (N = 15) compared three feedback conditions: questionnaire-only, LLM-only, and a 50/50 combination, across rural and urban environments.

 ## What's included